Everything You Need to Know About High Heels

 You can wear higher heels as much as you want, particularly platform styles that reduce the stress you put your legs through.
-However, you should listen to your feet as well.
+However, you should listen to your feet, as well.
 If they are screaming in pain, remove those offending shoes and let the pain dissipate a little before cladding them in flats.

-Might be a good idea to carry flats around with you, just in case you need to replace your heels with something more practical and comfortable.
+It might be a good idea to carry flats around with you, just in case you need to replace your heels with something more practical and comfortable.
 Changing around the heel heights and shoes in general will help your feet recuperate and won’t cause problems to your body because of constant wear.

 Related: How To Wear Rainbow Bright Shoes